EricSchles/randomizer_ml/docs/trainer.rst

 in the above example, model_instances is a list.
 Each of the elements is a dictionary.
 The key '0' is the zeroth class from the target variable.
 And the key '1' is the first class from the target variable.
 You can see the precision, recall and f1-scores for each class, as well as all the other standard measure you'd get from classification_report from scikit-learn.

 Additionally, you get the coefficients in coef.
 As well as the hyperparameters used.
-The loss functions are then visualized in honest_ml.visualizer.Visualizer.
+The loss functions are then visualized in randomizer_ml.visualizer.Visualizer.

 RegressionTrainer
 =================